Last Update: 30 December 2023

 Thanks to the liberated financial European market and Single Euro Payments Area (SEPA), an account from another European country that does not charge fees (e.g. for withdrawals, payments or international transfers) might also serve your needs.
 Some pan-European providers like N26 (promotional link), bunq (promotional link), or Wise (promotional link) have even focused on the niche of European citizens.
 In return, this also means that a lot of German bank accounts are also well-equipped for living and travelling abroad.

-2. What features do German banks and their accounts provide?
+3. What Features do German Banks and their Accounts Provide?

 Complementary cash withdrawals